arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 <small>Introduced in: v3.12.4</small>

-Two endpoints have been added to let you list the entries and clear the cache for AQL query execution plans.
+Two endpoints have been added to let you list the entries and clear the cache for AQL execution plans.
 Query plan caching works on a per-database basis.

 - `GET /_api/query-plan-cache`
 - `DELETE /_api/query-plan-cache`